mosip/documentation/docs/id-schema.md

 This guide helps an adopter customize the default ID Schema for information that are be collected from the residents.

 ## Terminology
-* Field: Unit of date collected from residents (eg. full name, last name, street address, proof of birth etc).
+* **Field**: Unit of date collected from residents (eg. full name, last name, street address, proof of birth etc).
-* Field attribute:  Qualification of Field (eg. category, type, etc).
+* **Field attribute**:  Qualification of Field (eg. category, type, etc).
-* Definition: Custom data types defined by MOSIP for collecting different types of data:
+* **Definition**: Custom data types defined by MOSIP for collecting different types of data:
     * `simpleType`: Multiple langauages.
     * `documentType`: Document metdata.
     * `biometricType`: Biometric file [CBEFF XML]() metadata

 ## JSON keys
-* `bioAttributes`
+* `bioAttributes`:

 `leftEye`, `rightEye`, `leftIndex`, `leftRing`, `leftLittle`, `leftMiddle`, `rightIndex`, `rightRing`, `rightMiddle`, `rightLittle`, `rightThumb`, `leftThumb`, `face`,

 * `fieldCategory`
-    * `none`: Cannot be used for any purpose.
+    - `none`: Cannot be used for any purpose.
 But will be stored in id.json (default sub packet).
-    * `pvt`: Private information, can be used only auth.
+    - `pvt`: Private information, can be used only auth.
-    * `kyc`: Information that can be disclosed to partners including IDA.
+    - `kyc`: Information that can be disclosed to partners including IDA.
-    * `evidence`: Field is treated as proof and may be subjected to removal.
+    - `evidence`: Field is treated as proof and may be subjected to removal.
-    * `optional`: Field is treated as proof and will be removed after predefined interval (defined as policy).
+    - `optional`: Field is treated as proof and will be removed after predefined interval (defined as policy).

 * `format`
    * `lowercased`
    * `uppercased`

 * `validators`
-    * `type`: validation engine type
+    * `type`: Validation engine type
-    * `validator`: pattern/ methodName / scriptName / expression
+    * `validator`: Regex
     * `arguments`: Array to hold parameter or dependent field ids required for validation.

 ## Dependency on ID Schema change